cash-compass/main/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing the program.
+* A code running software (Ex.
+Visual Studio)
-* ex.
-Windows 10
+* Lastest Windows or MacOs
+* C installed to your operating system

 ### Installing